 Oil and gas litigation usually means document-intensive and expert-driven litigation, with a heavy involvement of mathematical models (for measurement, pricing, and damages).
 Holmes PLLC has experienced decades' worth of litigation, on both defense and plaintiff sides, in various upstream and midstream disputes.

-James Holmes built his reputation in oil and gas litigation by working from 2000- 2010 to study Amoco’s and Shell’s legacy Permian Basin properties, acquired by Occidental Permian Ltd. (OPL) in 2001, and then challenging OPL’s gas-plant accounting practices in various courts of West Texas and East New Mexico.
-He challenged also the gas-plant accounting practices of Hess, ExxonMobil, Marathon, and their gas-plant co-owners.
-The litigation experience involved daily work in the American oil and gas industry’s most elevated and, in ways, most clandestine gas-processing arrangements; regulation of the interdependency of gas plants and mature oil reservoirs; cradle-to-grave marketing arrangements for gas-well gas; casinghead gas and crude oil; and enhanced oil recovery.
+James Holmes built his reputation in oil and gas litigation by working from 2000-2010 to study Amoco’s and Shell’s legacy Permian Basin properties, acquired by Occidental Permian Ltd. (OPL) in 2001.
+James spent many years challenging large oil companies' gas-plant accounting practices in various courts of West Texas and East New Mexico.
+This litigation experience involved daily work in the American oil and gas industry’s most elevated and, in ways, most clandestine gas-processing arrangements.
+James learned much about the interdependency of gas plants and mature oil reservoirs; cradle-to-grave marketing arrangements for gas-well gas, casinghead gas and crude oil; and many enhanced oil recovery techniques and practices.

 oil and gas; and (c) a motivation, whenever possible, to work profitably with large

 oil companies and pipeline companies rather than to carry on disputes with them